 Visibility into enterprise email should be an essential business function.
 Since emails are a popular attack vector, it's critical that security and forensic teams have complete awareness of email activity within the organization.
 Step one is connecting Office 365 or G Suite to your SIEM, which will, for example, correlate login events to look into potentially compromised accounts.
 Your forensic teams absolutely must be able to search through emails when looking for the smoking gun that led to a data breach.

 Phishing emails don't always come from strangers.
 Often, they can come from friends and colleagues.
 If you receive a request for sensitive information — a routing number, login information, or even access to a document — reach out to the sender in a different channel to confirm that the message isn't fraudulent.
 For example, if a coworker sends you a request via email, call or Slack message them to check the validity of their request.

 If the message comes from a trusted company, forward the email to your IT department to double check.
-Below are common email subjects used in phishing attacks from Q2 of this year that you should watch out for:

 4. Use Multi-Factor Authentication (MFA)

 The more barriers are put in place, the more difficult it will be for hackers to infiltrate your data infrastructure.
 And yet, over 90% of Gmail users don't use multi-factor authentication.

 Creating a successful Identity and Access Management (IAM) program is vital.
 81% of breaches are the result of stolen, default, or weak credentials, according to the Verizon 2017 Data Breach Investigation Report.
 Credential harvesting and spoofed logins persist, even when existing technology like MFA significantly reduces the likelihood of these breaches.